 Joe Bryan is the CEO of D3MAX, LLC.
 Joe’s responsibilities include setting the overall business strategy for D3MAX and he is responsible for the financial performance of the company.
 Joe is a member of the Board of Managers.
 Joe is also the current CEO of BBI International.

 Tom Bryan is the President of D3MAX, LLC.
 Tom’s responsibilities include setting the marketing and promotional strategies for selling D3MAX licenses.
 Tom is a member of the Board of Managers.
 Tom is also the current President of BBI International.

 Mark Yancey is the CTO and Business Development Manager for D3MAX, LLC.
 Mark’s responsibilities include the development of the D3MAX process and managing technical services provided by D3MAX to its customers.
 Mark will also oversee the sales of D3MAX licenses.
 Mark is a member of the Board of Managers.
 Mark is also currently the Vice President of Project Development for BBI International.

-John Nelson is the Marketing Director of D3MAX, LLC.
+John Nelson is the Vice President of Operations, Marketing & Sales of D3MAX, LLC.
 John will oversee the daily marketing and promotion activities for D3MAX.
-John is also the Manager of Marketing and Sales for BBI International.
+John is also the Vice President of Operations, Marketing & Sales for BBI International.

-Jaci Satterlund is the Art Director for D3MAX, LLC.
 Jaci will oversee all graphic design and artwork required for the marketing and promotion of D3MAX.
-Jaci is also the Art Director for BBI International.
+Jaci is also the Vice President of Production & Design for BBI International.